Ontario Highway 66

-King's Highway 66, commonly referred to as Highway 66, is a provincially-maintained highway in the Canadian province of Ontario.
+King's Highway 66, commonly referred to as Highway 66, is a provincially maintained highway in the Canadian province of Ontario.
 Located in the Timiskaming District, the highway begins at Matachewan near a junction with Highway 65.
 It extends eastward for 107.0 km to the Quebec boundary just east of Kearns.
 At the provincial boundary, the highway continues eastward as Route 117.
 From Highway 11 (41 km east of Matachewan) at Kenogami Lake eastwards to the Quebec boundary, Highway 66 is designated as part of the Trans-Canada Highway.

 Route description

 Beginning at the village of Matachewan, where the highway continues west as Highway 566, the route travels 4.6 km east to a junction with Highway 65.
 From there to the community of Kenogami Lake, on Highway 11, the highway passes through a 40 km wilderness, encountering few roads or signs of humanity.
 Instead the highway winds through rock cuts, muskeg and thick coniferous forests.
-After intersecting Highway 11, the route continues east through the controversially-named community of Swastika.
+After intersecting Highway 11, the route continues east through the controversially named community of Swastika.

 It encounters Highway 112 between Swastika and the community of Chaput Hughes, after which the highway enters the town of Kirkland Lake.
 East of the town, Highway 66 passes through King Kirkland and encounters Highway 672.

 Highway 66 returns to a remote setting, eventually passing through the community of Larder Lake, where it encounters Highway 624.
-For the remaining 17 km, the route snakes through the wilderness, passing through the communities of Virginiatown and Kearns between long segments of forest.
+For the remaining 17 km, the route snakes through the wilderness, passing through the communities of Virginiatown and Kearns between long segments of the forest.
 Immediately east of Kearns, the highway crosses the Ontario–Quebec boundary, where it continues as Quebec Route 117 to Rouyn-Noranda.

 The entirety of Highway 66 is located within Timiskaming District in the rugged and remote Canadian Shield.
-Outside of the communities along the route, there is almost no habitation or services.
+Outside the communities along the route, there is almost no habitation or services.
 Consequently, traffic volumes drop considerably east of Highway 11.